leil-io/saunafs/CONTRIBUTING.md

   there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
 Bugs with the `needs-repro` tag will not be addressed until they are reproduced.
+  After some time without reproduction, we will probably close the issue.
-- If the team is able to reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be implemented by someone.
+- If the team is able to reproduce the issue, it will be marked as a `bug`, as well as possibly other tags (such as `critical`).
+- The team will then work on fixing the issue and will keep you updated on the progress.
+- Alternatively, you can also contribute a fix for the issue.
+In this case, you should follow the guidelines for [contributing code](#contributing-code).

 <!-- You might want to create an issue template for bugs and errors that can be
 used as a guide and that defines the structure of the information to be